Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted.md

 - Tokenizer PHP Extension
 - XML PHP Extension

-Depending on the choosen database (see below), don't forget to install the corresponding PHP extension (i.e `php7.3-sqlite3` or `php7.3-mysql` )
+Depending on the chosen database (see below), don't forget to install the corresponding PHP extension (i.e `php7.3-sqlite3` or `php7.3-mysql`)

 ### Database